MikeCullimore/lilypond-scripts/readme.md

 * Switch to templates:
     * Template for each scale.
-    * Script to pass each one into the template and output right filename.
+    * Script (bash?) to pass each one into the template and output right filename.
+    * Common config file e.g. crop to content, remove Lilypond tagline.
 * Automate compiling `*.ly` files to image outputs?
 * Summarise notation for duration.
 * Extend to guitar: chord diagrams and strum rhythms.